mjf1406/slot-scheduler/README.md

 - How do we handle the same class being repeated when the class will be in different blocks?
   - when editing a class, allow a linked class to be selected, where they both share TEXT column data
     - call this Linked Class and it shares only the TEXT column
+- added: can now create a new class for the current week only
+- UX: user can now mark an entire day as no school day
+- UX: user can now disable a slot using the action menu
+- UX: can remove a class from only the current week by hiding and then revealing hidden classes so they can be unhidden

 ## Change Log

+2024/11/10

+- UI: there is a border around the slots to more easily tell them apart
+- fixed: classes can now be deleted properly

 2024/10/09